Etisalat scraps buyout offer to Maroc Telecom minority shareholders

-DUBAI, May 23 (Reuters) - Etisalat, which this month bought a 53 percent stake in Maroc Telecom, has scrapped an offer to buy the remaining shares in the Moroccan firm, the United Arab Emirates operator said on Friday.
+DUBAI (Reuters) - Etisalat ETEL.AD, which this month bought a 53 percent stake in Maroc Telecom (IAM.CS), has scrapped an offer to buy the remaining shares in the Moroccan firm, the United Arab Emirates operator said on Friday.

 In a filing to Abu Dhabi’s bourse, Etisalat said it had been exempted from making an offer to minority shareholders, which is usually required under Morocco’s takeover rules.